pzverkov/app-survival-android/README.md

 ## Purpose

-This project is designed to be usable for Android developer skill evaluation, with emphasis on Senior, Staff, and Principal level production thinking.
-It targets real world trade offs across performance, reliability, background execution, security and privacy, accessibility, observability, incident response, and multi region policy pressure.
+This project is designed to be usable for Android developer skill evaluation, with emphasis on Senior, Staff, and Principal-level production thinking.
+It targets real-world trade-offs across performance, reliability, background execution, security and privacy, accessibility, observability, incident response, and multi region policy pressure.

-The simulation core is written in TypeScript and intentionally kept separate from UI rendering so it can be ported to a Kotlin and Android implementation later.
+The simulation core is written in TypeScript and intentionally kept separate from UI rendering so it can be ported to Kotlin and Android implementation later.

 ## Key concepts